voicebase/voicebase-docs/docs/how-to-guides/number-formatting.md

 For example, with a default configuration, a transcript might read:

->Agent: The total of your bill comes to one hundred thirty eight dollars and sixty five cents
+>"**Agent:** The total of your bill comes to one hundred thirty eight dollars and sixty five cents"

 When number formatting is enabled it will read:

->Agent: The total of your bill comes to $138.65
+>"**Agent:** The total of your bill comes to $138.65"

 Additionally, VoiceBase can detect phone numbers and format them into a US phone number format within the transcript.

 Without number formatting enabled, a plain-text transcript will look like:

->Hi this is Brian from VoiceBase please give me a call back at six five zero two four eight nine six five two thank you.
+>"Hi this is Brian from VoiceBase please give me a call back at six five zero two four eight nine six five two thank you."

 A plain-text transcript with number formatting enabled:

->Hi this is Brian from VoiceBase please give me a call back at 650-248-9652 thank you.
+>"Hi this is Brian from VoiceBase please give me a call back at 650-248-9652 thank you."

 And an excerpt of the number-formatted JSON response:

-For simplicity, start time, end time, & confidence key-values are omitted.
+For simplicity the following keys & respective values have been omitted - start time ('s'), end time ('e'), confidence ('c').

 ```json
           {
             "p": 12,